 4 minute read

 2. Churn predictive AI/ML modeling helps companies identify and learn more about customers who are at risk of leaving so they can target them with messaging/offers for retention.
 In cases where churn’s “inactivity” is based on email opens (the typical definition of engagement) and the goal is to re-engage the subscriber, a new targeted outcome will be required.
 Using click-throughs as an engagement metric is the best option.
-One should conduct an analysis to determine the amount of lapsed time without any click-through activity that best represents churn or attrition.
+Conduct an analysis to determine the amount of lapsed time without any click-through activity that best represents churn or attrition.

 3. Most email journeys have a cadence based on timing.
 However, there are those that are triggered after an email has been opened, or not opened (as in the case of resending unopened emails).
 In these cases, email open activity can be supplemented with email clicks or post-click activity, or a new strategy may be to switch to a timing cadence.

 5. Cross-sell and upsell predictive AI/ML, propensity modeling, & next best action solutions depend on sales or adoption activity.
-However, in AI/ML, email open activity is often a predictive variable.
+In AI/ML, email open activity is often a predictive variable.
 These types of variables are defined as how many times and/or how recently a customer opened a marketing email.
 As with the other analytic solutions above, these can be re-programmed to represent how many times and how many days have passed since the subscriber clicked through a marketing email.

 6. Response/uplift AI/ML modeling can identify customers’ segments who are persuaded by meaningful content, others who will be actively engaged no matter what, and those who prefer to be left alone.
 This provides companies pertinent information for optimizing companies’ marketing ROI.
 Trendline typically uses revenue-based metrics as targeted behavior.
 However, if email open response is the first layer of this type of modeling, then it is important to redefine engagement.
 Use business goal responses, such as purchased or subscribed.